Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Prophesy of Mondragon.md

 - Instead, they would need to create our own [[New]] companies.
 - 1956 - Convinced 5 guys to quit and start the first [[Cooperative]] - ULGOR.
 	- [[Arizmendi]] did not take a position in any of the co-ops
-	- "Organize a group to do something - elect two coordinators, and I'll be back to check on you"
+	- He encouraged self-government and self-organization - "Organize a group to do something - elect two coordinators, and I'll be back to check on you"
 - 1959 - Discovered that existing financial mechanisms were not suited to the new paradigm, and started their own Bank
 - Throughout the inception, three primary elements were present:
 	- Daily sermons from Arizmendi / Religion